 The old setup gave residential custody, also called primary physical custody, to one of the child’s parents, and then assigned the other parent a set of visitation rights that detailed when they could be with their child.

-The new law, however, radically changes all of this, instead going with a far more flexible determination.
+The new law, however, radically changes all of this, instead it is going with a far more flexible determination.
 Now, judges in dissolution courts make a hyper-fact-specific determination as to how often each parent can be with their child, based on the best interests of the child.
 This determination looks to all of the circumstances surrounding the case, making the need for an experienced attorney even more crucial to ensuring that the optimal outcome is obtained.